boson-ai/higgs-audio/README.md

-<h1 align="center">HiggsAudio-V2: Redefining Expressiveness in Audio Generation</h1>
+<h1 align="center">Higgs Audio V2: Redefining Expressiveness in Audio Generation</h1>

-We are open-sourcing HiggsAudio-V2, a powerful audio foundation model pretrained on over 10 million hours of audio data and a diverse set of text data.
-Despite having no post-training or fine-tuning, HiggsAudio-V2 excels in expressive audio generation, thanks to its deep language and acoustic understanding.
+We are open-sourcing Higgs Audio v2, a powerful audio foundation model pretrained on over 10 million hours of audio data and a diverse set of text data.
+Despite having no post-training or fine-tuning, Higgs Audio v2 excels in expressive audio generation, thanks to its deep language and acoustic understanding.

 On [EmergentTTS-Eval](https://github.com/boson-ai/emergenttts-eval-public), it achieves win rates of **75.7%** and **55.7%** over "gpt-4o-mini-tts" on the "Emotions" and "Questions" categories, respectively.
 It also obtains state-of-the-art performance on traditional TTS benchmarks like Seed-TTS Eval and Emotional Speech Dataset (ESD).
 Moreover, the model demonstrates capabilities rarely seen in previous systems, including generating natural multi-speaker dialogues in multiple languages, automatic prosody adaptation during narration, melodic humming with the cloned voice, and simultaneous generation of speech and background music.